Point and Call Eliminates Almost All Errors

 Depending on the size of the station, there may be one or more staff working on the platform.

 Here is one of two platform staff checking his accurate watch against the equally accurate platform clock.
 We're on the Express platform at Nagoya.
+This isn't my train.
 The next train will take me south to Ise.

 Now he is confirming the time displayed on the station clock.